How to Spend Six Days in Cusco, Peru

 Book Your Tour: Moras and Moray Ruins Tour

-The Moray ruins are terraces used by the Incas to experiment and ensure all land, regardless of the altitude and weather, can be used for farming.
+The Moray ruins are terraces used by the Incas to experiment and ensure all land, regardless of the altitude and weather, is okay for farming.

 We were able to see Machu Picchu through yet another tour.
-Machu Picchu is a 15th-century Inca citadel located about 7,970 ft above sea level.
-You can hike to the Sun Gate to see views at 9,000 ft above sea level.
+Machu Picchu is a 15th-century Inca citadel 7,970 ft above sea level.
+You can hike to the Sun Gate to see views from 9,000 ft above sea level.

 Book Your Tour: Machu Picchu Tour

-Ollantaytambo is a town and a Inca Archeological site located at 9,160 ft above sea level.
+Book the Viator tour to see Ollantaytambo and the Pisac market on a day trip!
+Ollantaytambo is a town and Inca site at 9,160 ft above sea level.

 Book Your Tour: Ollantaytambo and Pisac Market Tour

-Visiting the Pisac Market on a Sunday was a more authentic experience, as the local Quechua communities set up shops on the main square dressed in their colorful clothing on this day.
-The Peruvian women wear hand-woven traditional skirts called polleras or melkkhay made with Bayeta or wool cloth trimmed with a colorful band called puyto!
+Visiting the Pisac Market on a Sunday was a more authentic experience, as the local Quechua communities set up shops on the main square.
+The Peruvian women wear hand-woven traditional skirts called polleras made with wool cloth.
+The skirt has a colorful band called Puyto!

 Book Your Tour: Pisac Market Tour

-5 Reasons to Give Street Food a Shot When Traveling:
+5 Reasons to Try Street Food When Traveling:

 1. It’s delicious.